josquin-research-project/jrp-scores/README.md

 # Update #

-After you have downloaded this repository with `git`, you can check periodically for updates for all composers's works using this command:
+After you have downloaded this repository with `git`, you can check periodically for updates for all composers' works using this command:

 <code>git pull; git submodule foreach git pull</code>